 Our Policing Units

 This specialized team of officers provide a unique opportunity to assist with both Uniformed Services and Detective Services.
 It is a one year long, plain clothes assignment that allows the officers to adjust their focus based on the current crime trends and needs of the department.
 Day to day operations vary and can consist of assisting Patrol with various property crimes/burglaries, assaults and robberies or can consist of assisting the Detective Bureau with in-depth drug investigations.
 The Street Crimes Unit also offers the opportunity for officers to remain proactive and monitor for street level drug crimes as well as crimes in progress.
+Currently, this is an overtime detail.

 Motor Units have been part of the Burlington Police for decades and are essential to our department’s community engagement.
 Members of this specialized unit participate in rigorous training preparing them for obstacles they’ll face while patrolling the streets of Burlington.
 Our motor unit supplements patrol operations and participates in many different functions from parades, to traffic safety initiatives and have been directly involved in dignitary escorts to include, the President of the United States.
 Currently, we ride Harley Davidson, Electra Glides.

 The Burlington Police Department Canine Unit consists of two Canines trained in Narcotics detection, criminal and search and rescue tracking, evidence recovery, building searches, suspect apprehension and handler protection.
 Our Police Canines conduct numerous public demonstrations yearly and is recognized as one of the most highly decorated units in the state, consistently winning top Narcotic detection team of the year, overall Canine Team of the year, and numerous tracking and apprehension awards.
-Two of our previous canine teams are in the Vermont Police Canine Hall of Fame.
+Three of our previous canine teams are in the Vermont Police Canine Hall of Fame.